zoekko/zoekko.github.io/about.md

 </div>

 <div style="text-align: left;">
 Hello!
 I’m Zoe.
 I grew up in Northern California and studied astrophysics and data science at UC Berkeley.
 After graduating in 2023, I spent an incredible year teaching English in Kalasin, Thailand with a Fulbright Scholarship, which I documented through a <a href="https://zoeko555.wixsite.com/zoeko" target="_blank">personal blog</a>.
-Now, I am a PhD student at Johns Hopkins University in Baltimore, Maryland, where I spend the majority of my non-science hours outdoors on my bike or on a run or in the gym training jiu jitsu.
+Now, I am a PhD student at Johns Hopkins University in Baltimore, Maryland, where I enjoy spending my non-science hours outdoors on my bike or on a run or in the gym training jiu jitsu.
 </div>

 <div style="display: flex; justify-content: space-around; margin-top: 20px;">